Ginger Pork (Buta no shougayaki)

 - 1 1/2 tbsp soy sauce

 - 1 tbsp vegetable oil

-Make a few incisions between the meat and the fat to cut the sinews and prevent the meat from curling up when frying.
+Make a few incisions between the meat and fat to cut the tendons and prevent the meat from curling up when cooking.

-Place the meat in a bowl.
-Add the soy sauce, ginger and sake.
-Mix thoroughly, and marinate for about 10 minutes.
+Place the pork slices in a bowl.
+Add the ingredients for the [Marinade].
+Massage thoroughly, and marinate for about 10 minutes.

-Mixing the ginger into the meat helps to tenderize and enhance the flavor.
+Massaging the ginger into the pork slices imparts a pleasant aroma and helps to tenderize the meat.

-Remove the meat and pat dry with a paper towel.
+Remove the pork slices and pat dry with paper towels.

-Pour 2 teaspoons of potato starch into a tea strainer and coat both sides of the meat.
+Using a tea strainer, sprinkle 2 tsp of potato starch to coat both sides of the meat.

-Heat the vegetable oil in a frying pan, lay the meat in a single layer and cook for about a minute over medium heat.
+Heat the vegetable oil in a frying pan.
+Lay the pork slices in a single layer and cook over medium heat for about 1 minute.

-Turn over when brown and cook for another 30 seconds.
-Cut into bite-size portions and serve with cabbage.
+Turn over when browned and cook for another 30 seconds.
+Cut into bite-size portions and serve with shredded cabbage.